 Creation of the specification

-Based on the Risk Assessment of the material to be used in the GMP area, Quality Control department creates specifications depending on the established criteria.
+Based on the Risk Assessment of the material to be used in the GMP area, the Quality Control department creates specifications depending on the established criteria.

 <SupplierQAA>

 The preparation and scope of the <SupplierQAA> or change notification are based on the criticality of the material and are handled by <SuppliersCode> <SuppliersTitle> and related <SupplierQAA> Appendix.